sabala12/docker-cartodb/README.md

 I hope you find this installation helpful.

-If you have some troubles feal free send me a message to sabalah21@gmail.com.
+If you encounter any troubles feal free send me a message to sabalah21@gmail.com.

 # Credits